openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

    ```

 3. Obtain attributes of the **NumberFormat** object.<br>
-   The **resolvedOptions** method of NumberFormat returns an object that contains all related attributes and values of the **NumberFormat** object.
+   Call the **resolvedOptions** method to obtain attributes of the **NumberFormat** object.
+This method will return an array that contains all attributes and values of the object.

    ```
    var options = numberFormat.resolvedOptions();